open-telemetry/opentelemetry-specification/specification/common/README.md

   - A primitive type: string, boolean, double precision floating point (IEEE 754-1985) or signed 64 bit integer.
   - A homogeneous array of values of primitive type [before 1.29.0].
   - An array of `any` values [since 1.29.0].
-  - A key/value map, where key is string and value is `any` value [since 1.29.0].
+  - A key/value map, where key is string and value is `any` value.
+Any form of reference loops is disallowed. [since 1.29.0].

 Complex attribute types (such as arrays and maps):